 Internal Revenue Service - The IRS number for toll-free recorded tax information is 1-800-829-1040.

-Fee-based help for completing your tax forms is available from many websites.
+Other fee-based help for completing your tax forms may be available from websites or tax preparation companies.
 (OIE cannot recommend or endorse tax preparation sites, organizations or software.)

 Other State Forms

 If you need tax forms from states other than Wisconsin, you can link to other state websites from the Internal Revenue web site (see information above on IRS).
 State forms and information materials are available for download and printing.